 Kentucky Mission Trip

 Magnificat Farm welcomes Marists wishing to serve the community, build the kingdom of God, and be transformed by grace.
-This June, another group of Marist volunteers will return to rural Kentucky to build a new chapel in the woods on the property of Magnificat Farm.
+A group of fellow Marists helped refurbish the old barn on the property into what will soon become a house of welcome for displaced woman and children.
+Another group of Marist Young Adults, Brothers and Lay Marists built a new chapel in the woods on the property of Magnificat Farm.
 This chapel will be dedicated to the spirit and charism of St. Marcellin Champagnat and will named the Violets Chapel, after Champagnat imagery of three violets to represent the three main characteristics of Marist Spirituality, namely Simplicity, Humility and Modesty.

 If you would like to help make this latest project a reality, we need your help to offset the cost of the needed materials to build the chapel, please donate below!